-The annual notification, complete contact information of the compliance officer and information related to Title IX as required pursuant to Education Code 221.61 may be posted on the district web site, and, if available, provided through district-supported social media.
+The annual notification, complete contact information of the compliance officer(s), and information related to Title IX as required pursuant to Education Code 221.61 shall be posted on the District web site.

-The Superintendent or designee shall ensure that all students and parents/guardians, including students and parents/guardians with limited English proficiency, have access to the relevant information provided in the district's policy, regulation, forms, and notices concerning the UCP.
+The Superintendent or designee shall ensure that all students and parents/guardians, including students and parents/guardians with limited English proficiency, have access to the relevant information provided in the District's policy, regulation, forms, and notices concerning the UCP.

-If 15 percent or more of students enrolled in a particular district school speak a single primary language other than English, the district's policy, regulation, forms, and notices concerning the UCP shall be translated into that language, in accordance with Education Code 234.1 and 48985.
-In all other instances, the district shall ensure meaningful access to all relevant UCP information for parents/guardians with limited English proficiency.
+If 15 percent or more of students enrolled in a particular District school speak a single primary language other than English, the District's policy, regulation, forms, and notices concerning the UCP shall be translated into that language, in accordance with Education Code 234.1 and 48985.
+In all other instances, the District shall ensure meaningful access to all relevant UCP information for parents/guardians with limited English proficiency.